steelcityamir/springboot3-springsecurity6-authentication/README.md

 The app runs an in-memory H2 database and comes seeded with some sample users.

-- Users are stored in the `customer` table.
+- Users are stored in the `account` table.
 - Login attempts are stored in the `login` table.

 ## Pages